lkozina1309/lkozina1309/README.md

 I’m interested in drones, aviation, robotics and technology

-I’m currently learning PX4, Ardupilot, OpenCV and ROS.
+I’m currently learning PX4, Ardupilot, OpenCV, ROS, Tensorflow and Airsim.

 I’m looking to collaborate on autonomous drones and computer vision projects.